-Note 7 Cash and cash equivalents
+Note 8 Cash and cash equivalents

 Cash and cash equivalents consist of a current and an escrow account held at ABN Amro Bank N.V.
-The funds that have been deposited in the escrow account will be held in escrow until at least 70% of the General Meeting will approve the investment in a business combination (the target company).
-Thereafter DSCO will seek to fully consolidate with the target company and the SPAC will continue the business activities under the name of the target company (at which point DSCO shareholders will still hold listed shares).
-If a Business Combination is not proposed within 24 months after the IPO, invested funds deposited in the escrow account will be returned to shareholders.
+The funds that have been deposited in the escrow account will be held in escrow until at least 70% of the General Meeting will approve the investment in a Business Combination (the Target company).
+Thereafter, DSCO will seek to fully consolidate with the target company and the SPAC will continue the business activities under the name of the target company (at which point DSCO shareholders will still hold listed shares).
+If a Business Combination is not proposed within 24 months after the IPO and the Extension Clause isn't triggered, invested funds deposited in the escrow account will be returned to shareholders.